hashicorp/consul/website/source/docs/connect/proxies.html.md

 processes running indefinitely if you manually stop the agent and clear it's data dir during testing.

+To terminate a managed proxy cleanly you need to deregister the service that requested it.
+If the agent is already stopped and will not be restarted again, you may choose to locate the proxy processes and kill them manually.

 While in `-dev` mode, unless a `-data-dir` is explicitly set, managed proxies switch to being killed when the agent exits since it can't store state in order to re-adopt them on restart.